deercreeklabs/log-utils/README.md

 # log-utils

-A utility library with logging and debug functions for Clojure and Clojurescript.
+A logging and debug library for Clojure and ClojureScript.

 ## Installation via Leiningen / Clojars: